Genetic counseling: The Middle East

 The number of genetic counsellors in this region increased from 100 in 2018 to 220 in 2023.
-In Israel, there are 150 licensed genetic counselors as of 2023, who must work under the supervision of a medical geneticist.
+In Israel, there were 150 licensed genetic counselors as of 2023, who must work under the supervision of a medical geneticist.
 Most practice in genetics departments in hospital settings, with a few working in industry or research.
+10 genetic counsellors work in Qatar as of 2024, where issues such as significant consanguinity (among both Qatari and expatriate populations) and the widespread belief in supernatural causes for genetic disorders, affect the population's engagement with genetic healthcare and the work of genetic counsellors.
+Bahrain, Iran, Jordan, Palestine, Qatar, Saudi Arabia and the UAE all have mandatory genetic premarital screening programs, however public knowledge of these programs, and of the potential negative outcomes of inbreeding, remains low in Gulf countries.